Behoff18/Getting-and-Cleaning-Data-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The data was combined from the training and testing data sets, reduced to only the values for Mean and Standard Deviation measures, then summarized as the mean of each measure.

-The file "tidyData.txt contains the mean value of each of 57 variables for 6 activities
+The file "tidyData.txt" contains the mean value of each of 57 variables for 6 activities

 activityCode activity
 1            WALKING